Dance from Cuba: Bolero

 The Cuban bolero dance originated in Santiago de Cuba in the last quarter of the 19th century; it does not owe its origin to the Spanish music and song of the same name.
 In the 19th century there grew up in Santiago de Cuba a group of itinerant musicians who moved around earning their living by singing and playing the guitar.

 Pepe Sánchez is known as the father of the trova style and the creator of the Cuban bolero.
 Untrained, but with remarkable natural talent, he composed numbers in his head and never wrote them down.
 As a result, most of these numbers are now lost, but two dozen or so survive because friends and disciples wrote them down.
 He was the model and teacher for the great trovadores who followed.

-The Cuban bolero has traveled to Mexico and the rest of Latin America after its conception, where it became part of their repertoires.
+The Cuban bolero has traveled to Mexico and the rest of Latin America after itsconception, where it became part of their repertoires.
 Some of the bolero's leading composers have come from nearby countries, most especially the prolific Puerto Rican composer Rafael Hernández; another example is Mexico's Agustín Lara.
 Some Cuban composers of the bolero are listed under Trova.